chromatone/shop/shop/cancel/index.md

 ---
-title: Sorry for the order not finished
+title: Something went wrong
+description: Payment cancelled
 ---

-Did something go wrong with the payment?
-Something made you doubt?
-Contact us in case of any questions or feedback at support@chromatone.center.
+## Changed your mind?

+You are back from the checkout without a payment.
+Do you want to change your order?
+Purchase it later?
+Or may be there was a problem with the payment?

+If you have any questions, please feel free to reach us at [support@chromatone.center](mailto:support@chromatone.center).